swanandlab/DBscorer/README.md

 **Video Conversion**

-For the video conversion you can use any converter which works for you.
-But if you want to use ffmpeg here is how we did it.
-**For Using ffmpeg

-Download from the [ffmpeg](http://ffmpeg.org/) website.
+1. Download from the [ffmpeg](http://ffmpeg.org/) website.

-After installing check if below folder exists.
+2. After installing check if below folder exists.
 C:\ffmpeg\ffmpeg

-Create the following folder.
+3. Create the following folder.
 C:\ffmpeg\Converted_Videos

-Put the videos in a folder along with ffmpeg_convert.bat file.
+4. Put the videos in a folder along with ffmpeg_convert.bat file.

-Double click to start conversion.
+5. Double click to start conversion.

 Alternatively you can drag and drop files on the batch file to start conversion.
 You can edit the .bat file in notepad.
 You can also create the .bat file by pasting the below line in notepad and saving it as .bat file.

 for %%a in ("*.*") do C:\ffmpeg\ffmpeg -i "%%a" -codec:v libx264 -crf 20 -vf scale=480:-1 -r 15 -an "C:\ffmpeg\Converted_Videos\%%~na.mp4